10 Reasons Aviation Maintenance Training in Charlotte County Is Soaring to New Heights

 How long is the aviation maintenance program at CTC?

-It’s typically an 18-month program requiring 1,350 hours of instruction.
+It’s typically an 18-month program requiring 1,350 hours of hands-on instruction.

 What certifications do students receive?

-Graduates can sit for the FAA Airframe and Powerplant exams, required for employment in aviation maintenance.
+Graduates can sit for the FAA Airframe and Powerplant exams, which are required for most aviation maintenance roles.

 How much does the program cost?

-Approximately $13,000, with financial aid and scholarships available.
+Approximately $13,000, with financial aid, payment plans, and scholarships available for qualified students.

 Are there job placement services?